Model Connections

 Why does DBNL require a Model Connection?

-Model Connectors are how DBNL interfaces with LLMs, which is required for each step of the DBNL Data Pipeline to function.
+Model Connections are how DBNL interfaces with LLMs, which is required for each step of the DBNL Data Pipeline to function.
 It enables DBNL to

 Compute LLM-as-judge Metrics as part of the enrich step.